 Smithsonian for Kids – Children can explore and learn a range of interesting things while having fun exploring the Smithsonian for kids.

 Highlights Kids – Children learn while playing fun and interactive games.
-HomeworkSpot.com to be a useful, engaging and educational resource for homework help.
+Highlights Kids is a useful, engaging and educational resource for children of all ages.

 Funbrain – Educational games for grades Pre-K through 8.
 Funbrain offers hundreds of games, books, comics, and videos that develop skills in math, reading, problem-solving and literacy.

 MathGameTime – An engaging, educational and trustworthy resource for children to learn math in a fun and exciting way.
 It provides free math games, worksheets and videos.

 Kids Math Games – A fun way for children to learn about addition, subtraction, multiplication, division, and more while having fun.
 Kids Math Games provides numerous of literacy games, puzzles and other fun stuff for children to learn from.

 Science Buddies – Helps students find free project ideas in all areas of science from physics to food science and music to microbiology.